-An important element in an integrated system is the need for good geometry modeling.
-When computational simulations were first attempted, geometric definitions of aircraft were still generally provided by drawings.
-This made it very difficult to obtain an adequate digital description of the configuration.
-Modern developments in computational geometry, such as Bezier patches and nonuniform rational B-splines (NURBS), have made it possible to provide a complete and precise digital definition of the geometry.
-In principle, this should allow manufacturing engineers, structural designers, and aerodynamicists to access the same unique definition of the design in a central database.
-The definitions provided by current CAD systems are intended to meet appropriate manufacturing tolerances.
-Unfortunately, they sometimes prove to be inadequate for aerodynamic analysis because they do not always guarantee a sufficient degree of smoothness across boundaries of geometric patches.
+- 1. Analysis turn-around of less than an hour for a full aircraft configuration - 2.
+Geometry manipulation via a computer aided design (CAD) system with access to a central data base - 3.
+Automated optimization of the design - 4.
+Multidisciplinary analysis the configuration.
+Modern developments in computational geometry, such as Bezier patches and non-uniform rational B-splines (NURBS) have made it possible to provide a complete and precise digital definition of the geometry.
+In principle this should allow manufacturing engineers, structural designers, and aerodynamicists to access the same unique definition of the design in a central database.
+The definitions provided by current computer-aided design (CAD) systems are intended to meet appropriate manufacturing tolerances.
+Unfortunately they sometimes prove to be inadequate for aerodynamic analysis because they do not always guarantee a sufficient degree of smoothness across boundaries of geometric patches.
 Moreover, accurate viscous simulations require mesh points to be placed extremely close to the surface to resolve the inner part of the boundary layer.
-The first mesh point should be at a distance of the order of $y^+ = 1$, where y^+ is a dimensionless coordinate based on the viscous length scale, and this distance may be smaller than the usual manufacturing tolerances.
+The first mesh point should be at a distance of the order of $y^+=1$, where y^+ is a dimensionless coordinate based on the viscous length scale, and this distance may be smaller than the usual manufacturing tolerances.